-In this lesson, you'll use the Table Import Wizard in SSDT to connect to the AdventureWorksDW SQL sample database, select data, preview and filter the data, and then import the data into your model workspace.
+In this lesson, you will use the Table Import Wizard in SQL Server Data Tools to connect to the AdventureWorksDW SQL database, select data, preview, and filter the data, and then import the data into your model workspace.

 Estimated time to complete this lesson: 20 minutes

 This topic is part of a tabular modeling tutorial, which should be completed in order.
 Before performing the tasks in this lesson, you should have completed the previous lesson: Lesson 1: Create a New Tabular Model Project.